Thursday 31 October - Day Two

 Telstra

-Achieving regulatory compliance and reliability
+Regulatory compliance and reliability

 Ensuring legal and regulatory compliance in public sector data management